Officials: High winds knock out power to half of Merrimac

 North Shore Community Mobile Home Park was one of the areas hit by the outages.

-The Municipal Light Department was among those initially affected by the outages and its power was restored at around noon, although the department's phones were temporarily down.
+The Municipal Light Department was among those initially affected by the outages and its power was restored about noon, although the department's phones were temporarily down.

-Several homes were damaged by downed trees this morning including a mobile home on Wendy Way that sustained significant damage and is now uninhabitable.
+Several homes were damaged by downed trees, including a mobile home on Wendy Way that sustained significant damage and is now uninhabitable.

 No injuries were reported as of Tuesday afternoon.

-Pentucket Superintendent Justin Bartholomew said the Sweetsir Elementary School lost electricity and heat due to a power outage about 9:40 a.m., caused by a tree on Church Street that fell.
+Pentucket Superintendent Justin Bartholomew said Sweetsir Elementary School lost electricity and heat due to a power outage about 9:40 a.m. caused by a tree on Church Street that fell.

-Parents and guardians were notified they could pick students at the Sweetsir School before 11 a.m.
-Remaining students were bused to the Donaghue Elementary School, which was not impacted by the power outages.
+Parents and guardians were notified they could pick students at the Sweetsir before 11 a.m.
+Remaining students were bused to Donaghue Elementary School, which was not affected by the power outages.

-The district decided to move students due to the frigid temperatures on Tuesday, and did not bus students directly home Tuesday morning because many parents and guardians were working and might not have been home to receive their student.
+The district decided to move students due to the frigid temperatures Tuesday and did not bus students directly home Tuesday morning because many parents and guardians were working and might not have been home to receive their student.

 Commented